nvdla/doc/doc/hw/v1/ias/unit_description.rst

 Contract
 ~~~~~~~~

-A SW deconvolution layer always uses several HW-layers or two phases.
+A software deconvolution layer always uses several HW-layers or two phases.
 Phase I is generate result by convolution pipeline.
 And phase II is
 contract mode by RUBIK.

 Normally, a SW deconvolution layer has deconvolution x stride and y
 stride that are greater than 1.
 And with these strides the output of
 phase I HW-layer is a channel-extended data cube.
 Contract mode in RUBIK
 transforms mapping format to de-extend the cube.
-Figure below show a
+The figure below shows a
-remapping example which x stride is 2 and y stride is 3.
+remapping example where the x stride is 2 and the y stride is 3.

 .. _fig_image49_rubik_contract: